Keto High Fibre Pea Flower Fool with Macadamia Crumble. 4g carbs.

 For the base and topping, I made up a crumble by combining macadamia nuts, natural coconut flakes, coconut oil, Sukrin Fibersyrup Gold and a generous sprinkle of Himalayan pink salt.
 I really appreciate the slightly salty but velvety-sweet texture.
 However, if you don’t like sweet/salty combos, you can simply omit the salt altogether.

-The Sukrin Fibersyrup Gold, however, is a must.
+However, the Sukrin Fibersirup Gold, (or Allulose Syrup), is a must.
 The honey-like, malty flavour is to die for.
 And will not be replicated with any other sweetener that I’ve come across to date (…your suggestions and recommendations are always welcome!).

 So.
 To sum up, for Keto High Fibre Pea Flower Fool with Macadamia Crumble, you only need two ingredients that you may not have to hand: Butterfly Pea Flowers and Sukrin Fibersirup Gold.
 The others are keto staples that I’m sure you all have in your kitchen cupboards or fridge.

 - Serving: 1

 - Calories: 415